 - 8.1 As licensed drivers often carry unaccompanied and vulnerable passengers, the Licensing Authority will take a strong line in relation to applicants or existing licence holders with convictions for sexual offences.
 All sexual and indecency offences will be considered as serious.
-Applicants with convictions for sexual or indecency offences that involve a third party will normally be refused a licence.

-- 8.2 Accordingly, an application will not be granted where the applicant has a conviction for an offence such as:Unless there are exceptional circumstances, an application will normally be refused where the applicant has a conviction for an offence such as:
+- 8.2 Accordingly, an application will not be granted where the applicant has a conviction for an offence such as:

 - Rape

 - Assault by penetration

 - Offences involving children or vulnerable adults

 - Sexual assault

 - Indecent assault

 - Exploitation of prostitution

 - Trafficking for sexual exploitation

-- Possession of indecent photographs, child pornography etc
+- Possession of indecent photographs, child pornography etc.

 - Indecent exposure

 - Soliciting (kerb crawling)

 - Or any sex or indecency offence that was committed in the course of employment as a taxi or PHV driver

-- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above - 8.3 In addition to the above the Licensing Authority will not grant a licence to any applicant who is currently on the Sex Offenders Register.
+- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above

+- 8.3 In addition to the above the Licensing Authority will not grant a licence to any applicant who is currently on the Sex Offenders Register.